biovcnet/python/Lesson2/README.md

 <img align="left" src="/Lesson2/Images/L2Im1.png" width="900px" style="padding-right: 15px">

+Notice that the print statement prints the integer 6, which 'y' is now set to, and the datatype- class int

 In the text editor:

-repeat the function to set the variable as each datatype in **Table I**.
+retype the function below to set the variable using each python method in the *python function* column of **Table I**.
 The print statement remain the same.

+This means you should have 12 new lines of code.